georgian-io-archive/foreshadow/doc/users.rst

 .. _users:

-User Guide
+User Guide (Under Development)
 ============

 Introduction
 ============

 In this tutorial, we will go through a typical ML workflow with Foreshadow using a subset of the `adult data set <https://archive.ics.uci.edu/ml/datasets/Adult>`_ from the UCI machine learning repository.
+It is also available under the `example` folder in the foreshadow repository.

 Getting Started
 ===============